brinza888/Local-Chat/README.md

   - ### 2.1 Setup client
     - Start file "Client.py"
     - Write server's IP in the bottom text box and send it
-    - If all correct you will get INFO message "Welcome on server: (IP)"  (all INFO/ERRORS messages see in par.
-4)
+    - If all correct you will get INFO message "Welcome on server: (IP)"
   - ### 2.2 Other functions
     - You will get nick "Guest#ID", ID - is your ID.
 If you want to change nick type "/setnick [new_nick]"
     - To send messages you can use "Enter" key or click on button "Send"